 I am living my dream every day I show up for work.
 I remember watching television newscasts in Boston as a youngster and saying to myself, ‘Now THAT is something I want to do.’
 From an early age, I wanted to carve out a career as a television news reporter.
 Flip through the pages of my North Cambridge Catholic high school yearbook and you will find “News Broadcasting" under my career goals.

 For more than twenty-five years as a journalist and storyteller I have enjoyed a front row seat to life.
-Since taking my first job as a storyteller in 1997, I have earned 29 Emmy Awards, 30 regional Edward R. Murrow Awards and 4 National Edward R. Murrow Awards.
+Since taking my first job as a reporter in 1997, I have earned 56 Emmy Awards, 42 regional Edward R. Murrow Awards and five National Edward R. Murrow Awards.

-My roots stretch back to Somerville, MA.
+My roots stretch back to Somerville and Hull, Massachusetts.
 I graduated from Bunker Hill Community College in 1989.
 I earned a broadcast journalism degree from Northeastern University in Boston in 1992.
 During my college days, I gained as much experience in the field as possible.

-In 1991, I landed a position as a disc jockey at KLHI-FM 101 on the Island of Maui, Hawaii.
+In 1991, I landed a position as an overnight disc jockey at KLHI-FM 101 on the Island of Maui, Hawaii.
 I also spent seven months in Dublin, Ireland and Belfast, Northern Ireland during an exchange program called, “Ireland: North and South.”
-I worked as a political intern for a representative in the Irish Parliament while studying at the Institute of Public Administration in Dublin and studied at Queen’s University and work as an intern with the BBC’s “Good Morning Ulster” radio program in Belfast.
+I worked as a political intern for a representative in the Irish Parliament while studying at the Institute of Public Administration in Dublin and studied at Queen’s University and worked as an intern with the BBC’s “Good Morning Ulster” radio program in Belfast.

 During my college days in Boston, I paid for tuition by selling popcorn and ice cream at historic Boston Garden during Celtics and Bruins home games.
 Following graduation, I landed an entry level position as a video archivist at WBZ-TV in Boston.
-It was such a treat working with many of the folks I admired and grew up watching like the legendary Jack Williams and the intrepid reporter Ted Wayman.
+It was such a treat working with many of the journalists I admired and grew up watching like the legendary Jack Williams and the intrepid reporter Ted Wayman.

 I also had the opportunity to fly with the Blue Angels and witness countless brave sailors and marines leave for and return from the War on Terror.

-I also traveled across the pond to England in the spring of ’05 to explore the historic link between the U.K. and Virginia for the 400th anniversary of Jamestown.
-One of the most fascinating interviews I conducted during my time spent in England was with Lord Cornwallis, the great-great-great grandson of Lord Cornwallis who surrendered to George Washington in Yorktown, Virginia which essentially ended the Revolutionary War.
+In the spring of 2005, I traveled across the pond to England to explore the historic link between the U.K. and Virginia for the 400th anniversary of the founding of Jamestown.
+One of the most fascinating interviews I conducted during my time spent in England was with the aging Lord Cornwallis, the great-great-great grandson of Lord Cornwallis who surrendered to George Washington in Yorktown, Virginia which ended the Revolutionary War.
 I also visited the grave of Native American princess Pocahontas at St. George’s Church along the Thames River.
-My reports from that week were transferred to a DVD and placed in a time capsule at Historic Jamestowne.
+My reports from that week were transferred to a DVD and placed in a time capsule at “Historic Jamestowne.”
 In 2057, the time capsule will be unearthed and opened for the 450th anniversary commemoration.

 Each week, since 2014, I have had the pleasure of producing a segment called “Heroes Among Us.”
 I share the stories of people who are making a positive impact on central Virginia.
 I also produce a weekly segment called “I Have a Story” which features the little-known Virginians with remarkable tales to tell.

 For the last several years, I’ve been tracking down and interviewing the soldiers who served in the 692nd Tank Destroyer Battalion during WWII.
 My late grandfather, William McQuade, was captain of ‘A’ Company in the 692nd.
 I’ve driven and flown to many states across America to meet these aging veterans in their homes and reunions.
 They’ve been sharing stories that help me get to know the grandfather I never met.
 I am also the unofficial historian of the 692nd Battalion.
 In 2006, I produced an award-winning two-part series on my involvement and search for veterans called, “Soldier In the Photograph.